junxit/us-congress-bills-111/metadata.md

 - 2010-05-18 — Mr. Johnson (GA) moved to suspend the rules and pass the bill, as amended.
 - 2010-05-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 357 - 32 (Roll no. 274). (text: CR H3502-3503)
 - 2010-05-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 357 - 32 (Roll no. 274).(text: CR H3502-3503)
+- 2010-05-19 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.